Ala-Eddine-BOUDEMIA/Chromatin-Dynamics/ReadMe.md

 - Top1000: Contains all the samples but only the top 1000 expressed genes
 - Top100: Contains all the samples but only the top 125 expressed genes
 - Random: Contains 10 files each contain all the samples and only 125 randomly selected genes

-   Chromatin-Dynamics
-        └─── Data
-                └─── dataset (GTEx or TCGA)
-                        └──── CPM
-                                └──── Counts
-                                        └──── Normalized or Random or Top1000 or Top100 or variants_chaperones
-                                                └──── Normal or WoTissues or CountsByTissue
-                                                        └──── Counts.tsv

 ```
 python3 0_GenerateData.py